 NEXT UP ON this.

-From MySpace and Bebo in the mid-2000s through to current networks like Facebook, Instagram and Snapchat, social media has forever changed the way we communicate.
+From social networks like Instagram, Facebook and TikTok, right back to MySpace and Bebo in the mid-2000s, social media has forever changed the way we communicate.

 With 91% of young people using the internet for social networking and rates of depression and anxiety in young people having risen by more than 70% in the past 25 years, talk of whether there’s a link between social media use and depression is becoming more frequent.

 Dr Richelle Mayshak from Deakin’s School of Psychology says there is some evidence that the use of social media promotes an idealised image.
 ‘Facebook and Instagram may be associated with feelings of inadequacy or reduced self-esteem.
 These negative feelings are thought to come from a perceived lack of popularity when a post doesn’t receive “enough” likes.’

 So, is social media to blame for the rise in rates of depression and anxiety in young people?

 Research is mixed, according to Dr Mayshak, with only a few studies finding a direct correlation between social media and depression and its related symptoms.
 ‘I don’t think we’re at a point in our research where we can say that social media absolutely contributes to the experience of depressive symptoms.’

 It may be that those who are experiencing depressive symptoms are more likely to visit social media sites more frequently, she says.
 Although the link could actually be more direct, further research is required before we can really understand the long-term impact of social media use.

 One of the commonly suspected reasons for social media use contributing to feelings of jealousy and missing out on experiences is that many people only post the ‘highlights’ of their lives online and keep unflattering or real issues they may be facing to themselves.